Booritas/opencv/doc/tutorials/introduction/display_image/display_image.markdown

 We also include the *iostream* to facilitate console line output and input.

-By declaring `using namespace cv;`, in the following, the library functions can be accessed without explicitly stating the namespace.
+By declaring `using namespace ncvslideio;`, in the following, the library functions can be accessed without explicitly stating the namespace.

 @snippet cpp/tutorial_code/introduction/display_image/display_image.cpp includes
 @end_toggle